Table of Contents

 is a volcanic substance that has been superheated.
 This pops it and thus adds extra aeration and prevents compaction of the soil.
 This is why it’s actually added into our potting mixes from the grocery stores.
 To prevent the peat-based mixes from compacting too much.

-You will see a lot of recipes out there that will say do 50% soil mix and do 50% perlite because the aeration it creates is incredible and it’s very very vital to the health of our plants.
+You will see a lot of recipes out there that will say do 50% soil mix and do 50% perlite because the aeration it creates is incredible.
+It’s very very vital to the health of our plants.

 Please note that there are certain kinds of perlite out there that have been treated with chemical fertilizer.
 So just be aware when you’re grabbing up your perlite and make sure you read the labels on them.
 You might be getting extra fertilizer and if you are fertilizing and you have fertilizer in the perlite already you could give your plants fertilizer burn.
 I’m not saying don’t use that.
 I’m just saying pay attention and be aware of what you’re actually giving your plants so that you don’t overdo it and the plant is getting what it needs.

 The Health and wellness of a plant directly relate to the potting media it is in.
 It is not just watering the plant and giving it nutrients.
 If the potting media is not a good potting media for the plant then the plant is not going to be able to thrive no matter what you do to it.
 So it is very essential that you pay attention to what your plant needs.
 You add in the things that it’s going to need and that are going to help.